 Cloud-it-up!
-Using cloud services as your main data storage (Dropbox and Google)
+Using cloud services as your main data storage (Sync, Dropbox, Google, OneDrive)

 Comments Off on Cloud-it-up!
-Using cloud services as your main data storage (Dropbox and Google)
+Using cloud services as your main data storage (Sync, Dropbox, Google, OneDrive)

 The basic power of a “cloud” is that it is an automatic, always-on, live backup of your data.
 So if you make a change to your files, bingo, it copies up to a server.
 You can then synchronize your data between multiple systems as well – which is a great step towards not being tied to one computer, one setup.